ichiee/Thanks_Octocat/Ruby/basic.md

 loop - `while` + condition
 loop2 - `for` friend in friends - like JS you can create variable during for loop loop3 - elements.each do |element| ... end
-lop4 - for index in 0..5  is the same as 6.times do |index|
+loop4 - for index in 0..5  is the same as 6.times do |index|
+file = `File.open("example.txt", "r")`
+class is pretty much the same as php.

 ### method